-During 2014, Management identified opportunities for improving risk management and earnings, addressing asset quality concerns, analyzing and assessing the Bank's management and staffing needs, and managing concentrations of credit risk as a result of its own investigation as well as examinations performed by certain bank regulatory agencies.
-In concert with the regulators, the Company has identified specific corrective steps and actions to enhance its risk management, earnings, asset quality and staffing.
+During 2016, Management identified opportunities for improving information technology operations and security, risk management and earnings, addressing asset quality concerns, analyzing and assessing the Bank's management and staffing needs, and managing concentrations of credit risk as a result of its own investigation as well as examinations performed by certain bank regulatory agencies.
+In concert with the regulators, the Company has identified specific corrective steps and actions to enhance its information technology operations and security, risk management, earnings, asset quality and staffing.
 The Company and the Bank may not declare or pay any cash dividends without the prior written approval of their regulators.